What is seasonal affective disorder (SAD)?

-Seasonal affective disorder (SAD) is a type of depression that usually recurs at the same time of year.
-It’s thought that changes during autumn and winter, such as the fewer hours of sunlight, affect your body’s internal rhythms, and the parts of your brain that make mood-regulating hormones.
-Seasonal affective disorder is sometimes called the winter blues or winter depression
+Seasonal affective disorder (SAD) is a type of depression that usually happens at the same time of year.
+It’s thought that changes during autumn and winter, such as fewer hours of daylight, can negatively impact your mood.
+The darker days can disrupt your body’s internal ‘clock’ and affect the parts of your brain that make mood-regulating hormones, such as serotonin and melatonin.
+Seasonal affective disorder is sometimes called seasonal depression, winter blues, or winter depression.

-- having trouble waking, and sleeping more than usual
+- having trouble waking up, and sleeping more than usual

 - feeling tired and lethargic

 - feeling more hungry than usual and craving stodgy and sugary carbohydrates

 - finding it hard to stay connected with family and friends

 - feeling anxious, irritable and experiencing a low mood